DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 ## Add Expressions to the Data Flow

 Although static text queries are used to build the data flows they are parameterized using the Data Flow's "Expressions" property.
-Briefly this allows the developer to introduce any number of parameters into the SQL string before it is sent to the source DB.
+This allows the developer to introduce any number of parameters into the SQL string before it is sent to the source DB.

 It will always overwrite **ANY** alterations to the SQL text in the data source editor.
 To update the query the SqlCommand expression must